-A student who discontinues the nursing sequence for any reason must petition the School of Nursing Admissions Committee by May 15 for Fall and December 15 for Spring readmission into the nursing program.
+A student who discontinues the nursing sequence for any reason must petition the School of Nursing Admissions Committee by December for consideration for readmission into the spring semester and May for consideration for readmission into the fall semester.
 Students are permitted only one readmission.
 Readmission is not guaranteed.
-Acceptance for readmission is based on availability of space, documentation of corrected deficiencies, and approval of the Admissions Committee.
+Acceptance for readmission is based on availability of space, documentation of a plan to correct deficiencies, and approval of the Admissions Committee and faculty.
+Students who are granted readmission due to course failure will be required to follow a remediation plan designed by their remediation counselor (see Student Success Plan in this handbook).
+Readmission of students who withdraw from a nursing course for reasons other than failure will be considered by faculty on an individual basis after the student has reapplied for admission and has submitted a letter explaining how the problems that led to withdrawal have been remedied.
 Students who are readmitted are accountable for the degree requirements in force at the time of readmission.
 BSN applicants who are accepted for readmission and have been out of the program for more than one year must restart the nursing sequence with NURS 3333 Health Assessment.